Can you honestly say, hand on heart, that you know the meaning of all the road signs and markings you regularly see?

 Only half (52%) of younger drivers recognised the ‘Do not proceed any further in this lane’ gantry sign that is increasingly used to manage traffic on the UK’s smart motorway network, compared to nearly nine out of ten 45 – 64 year olds.
 Seven in ten understood the ‘two way traffic ahead’ sign, again compared to nine out of ten in their parents’ age group.

 Percentage of drivers in each age group who could correctly identify the sign or road marking

 So perhaps, although they might deny it, your grown-up children could benefit from your experience.

-Try sharing these simple tips with your children to help them to stay safe and continue to improve their driving skills.
+Try sharing these 10 safe driving tips with your children to help them to stay safe and continue to improve their driving skills.

 But older, more experienced drivers shouldn’t get complacent.
 It’s easy to forget some of the basics, lose touch with the latest road laws and develop some bad habits.